Documentation of Ingrian: Collecting and analyzing fieldwork data and digitizing legacy materials

 Votic has never been a written language.
 The Ingrian written variety on the basis of the Roman script was introduced in the beginning of the 1930s and was used in Ingrian schools between 1932 and 1937.
 However, by the beginning of 1938 all Ingrian schools were closed and teachers were repressed.

-The deposit consists of six collections, all prepared for archiving by Fedor Rozhanskiy and Elena Markus.
+The collection consists of six collections, all prepared for archiving by Fedor Rozhanskiy and Elena Markus.

 1) Collection compiled by Elena Markus and Fedor Rozhanskiy